 That’s ‘bay-me’ in English, but I’ll also accept the original German.
-I work with Thomas Frank at College Info Geek to make students' lives better.
+I do many things; here are some of them.

-I speak Spanish and a bit of French, and I'm currently studying Japanese.
+Language has fascinated me for a long time.
+I can get by in Spanish and French, and I'm currently getting to know Japanese.
 I also have some experience teaching English as a second language and am rather fond of linguistics in general.
-I'll let you know if your lingua-dental fricative would be better expressed as a lingua-alveolar stop.
-No worries.
+I'll let you know if your lingua-dental fricative would be better expressed as a lingua-alveolar stop; no worries.

 See my language resource page (coming soon, as I have naturally made it slightly more ambitious than before)